6 TIPS TO AN (UN)STRESSFUL HOLIDAY SEASON

 Tip #6 - Remember the Real Reason for the Season

-The Holidays is a time where we reflect on the last year and be grateful for what we have and accomplished.
+The Holidays are a time where we reflect on the last year and be grateful for what we have and accomplished.
 Whether you celebrate Christmas, Hanukkah, Kwanzaa, or something else, the premise is the same.
 Spend time with your family and keep spending to a minimum.
-This way you can enjoy each other's company stress free.
+This way you can enjoy each other's company stress-free.
 Don't start the new year in debt!